-Paris, France, and Cambridge, Mass., United States, May 11, 2022 — Eyevensys, a privately held, clinical-stage biotechnology company developing non-viral gene therapies for ophthalmic diseases, today provided highlights from the Association for Research in Vision and Ophthalmology (ARVO) 2022 Annual Conference held in Denver, Colorado.
-In addition to its participation in the event, Eyevensys also held a successful meeting with principal investigators involved in its clinical trials evaluating EYS606, a plasmid DNA encoding an anti-TNFα protein for non-infectious uveitis (NIU).
+Paris, France, and Cambridge, Mass., United States, April 24, 2023 – Eyevensys, a privately held, clinical-stage biotechnology company developing non-viral gene therapies for ophthalmic diseases, announces a scientific presentation at the 2023 Association for Research in Vision and Ophthalmology (ARVO) annual meeting in New Orleans, LA.

 The presentation reported data showing the efficacy and durability of EYS809, a dual-gene plasmid in development for the treatment of wet age-related macular degeneration (AMD).
 EYS809 is delivered via Eyevensys’ groundbreaking electrotransfection technology and encodes both aflibercept, an anti-vascular endothelial growth factor (VEGF) protein, and decorin, an anti-fibrotic native protein that targets choroidal neovascularization (CNV), vascular leakage, and subretinal fibrosis.